Choose the base before the reservations

 Saint GermainLeft BankClassic Cafe

-Marais creperie anchor, useful when the trip needs a casual Right Bank meal lane rather than another grand central dinner.
+Marais creperie reference, useful when the trip needs a casual Right Bank meal lane rather than another grand central dinner.

 Le Marais Creperie